pkmanas22/manask-pradhan-portfolio/README.md

 ## About

 Hello!
 I'm Manas Kumar Pradhan, a BSc 3rd-year student, currently exploring the realms of web development.
-Having completed HTML and CSS, I've delved into numerous projects and now embark on the fascinating world of JavaScript.
-My passion for technology and coding drives me, and I'm eager to share my journey and knowledge with you.
+I have mastered HTML, CSS, node.js, Express.js, MongoDB, Next.js API, and EJS.
+Currently, I am immersing myself in the world of React.js, eager to expand my skills and contribute to exciting projects.
+My passion for technology and coding drives me, and I'm enthusiastic about sharing my journey and knowledge with you.

 ### Social Media